Symoon07/socet-intro/systems/lab1/README.md

 - `mcause`: A unique value that tells you what caused the interrupt

 To set up interrupts on a RISC-V CPU, you must set up `mtvec`, `mie`, and `mstatus.mie`.
 We won't go over the exact process in detail, but if you're interested, take a look at the code in `sw-tests/support`, which sets up interrupts.
+> Note: Exceptions are always active (they do not require an enable bit).
+This is because most exceptions indicate an error condition that must be dealt with, such as an attempt to access a protected memory range, or executing an illegal instruction.

-> Note: RISC-V privilege basics
+### RISC-V privilege basics

->
->The '`m`' prefix on these registers indicates the *privilege level* of the CPU.
+The '`m`' prefix on these registers indicates the *privilege level* of the CPU.
 Machine ("M")-mode is the highest privilege, where firmware like a BIOS would run, and gives full access to the hardware.
-RISC-V also supports 2 more basic modes: Supervisor "S"-mode has less privilege than M-Mode, is typically where a desktop OS kernel would run, and comes with its own set of CSRs; User "U"-mode is where applications can run and has the least privilege.
+RISC-V also supports 2 more basic modes: Supervisor ("S") mode has less privilege than M-Mode, and is typically where a desktop OS kernel would run.
+S-mode comes with its own set of CSRs, most notably CSRs that control *virtual memory*.
+User "U"-mode is where applications can run and has the least privilege.

->
-> The privilege mode controls what instructions can be run by the executing code, which CSRs can be accessed, and even which memory regions can be accessed.
-For example, an application running in U-mode cannot alter the `mtvec` register to redirect interrupts to a new location: only M-mode software can do this, providing a level of security from malicious applications.
+The privilege mode controls what instructions can be run by the executing code, which CSRs can be accessed, and even which memory regions can be accessed.
+For example, an application running in U-mode cannot alter the `mtvec` register to redirect interrupts to a new location: only M-mode software can do this, providing a level of security from malicious (or poorly-written) applications.

->
-> The privilege mode can be escalated using the `ecall` instruction, which causes a *synchronous* exception that goes to the next-highest mode.
+The privilege mode can be escalated using the `ecall` instruction, which causes a *synchronous* exception that goes to the next-highest mode.
 Symmetrically, each privilege mode (besides "U") has a special instruction `xret`, where `x` is the current mode (e.g. `mret` for M-mode) that lowers the privilege back to what it was before the last interrupt/exception and resumes the application at the address in the corresponding `xepc` register.
+> It might seem strange that an instruction can escalate privilege mode; after all, if you can just upgrade your privilege, what is being protected?
 >
+> However, because `ecall` causes an *exception*, program control is transferred to an exception handler owned by software running in the next-higher privilege mode (e.g. OS, hypervisor, firmware); that is, the attacker can escalate the privilege mdoe, but cannot choose which code runs, and therefore cannot access any protected resource without permission from the OS.

-> For example, consider an application running in U-mode, and an OS running in S-mode.
+For example, consider an application running in U-mode, and an OS running in S-mode.
 If the application requires access to a particular resource (e.g. more memory), it must use a *syscall*, which would be implemented by loading some arguments into the registers, then using `ecall` to enter the OS in S-mode.
 After doing the requested work, the OS will use the `sret` instruction to resume the application in U-mode.

 ## Writing code for AFTx07
 For this lab, you will write code that runs on AFTx07 (the latest SoCET chip).
 The chip will be simulated using Verilator.